noaione/yuusha-shoukan-ln/sources/v08/chapter2.md

 That’s a very strong counter, to the point that I even let out a groan.
 I certainly don’t have that much confidence in myself either.
-How should I say this… I guess you could say I’m a cowardly person at heart, and that everytime people think highly of me, I’m afraid that such compliments aren’t fitting for someone like me...
+How should I say this...
+I guess you could say I’m a cowardly person at heart, and that everytime people think highly of me, I’m afraid that such compliments aren’t fitting for someone like me...
 This is the only thing that I feel isn’t going to change anytime soon.